Canepro/rocketchat-k8s-deployment/README.md

 > 💼 **Portfolio Ready**: This project includes live demo access and comprehensive integration guides for showcasing in professional portfolios.
 See the [portfolio/](portfolio/) directory for HTML/CSS templates and deployment instructions.

-*Last Updated: October 30, 2025 - Production-ready with distributed tracing fully operational, comprehensive monitoring, and complete documentation*
+*Last Updated: November 19, 2025 - Production-ready with OKE central observability hub fully operational (all 3 telemetry pipelines), comprehensive multi-cluster monitoring, and complete documentation*
 ---

 ## 🔐 Security & Privacy Notice